TheRobBrennan/explore-timing-responses-from-third-party-APIs-with-nextjs/__reference/GitHub-FixUnsignedCommitsOnMacOS.md

 % git config --global commit.gpgSign true
 ```

-Let's see if this works.
+Let's see if this works using `-s`...